Internal Service Agent

-A Service Client is a designated device within the network that runs additional services for advanced features.
-The Virtual Appliance has a built-in internal Service Client, but this legacy feature only supports a few advanced feature services.
+A Service Agent is a designated device within the network that runs additional services for advanced features.
+The Virtual Appliance has a built-in internal Service Agent, but this legacy feature only supports a few advanced feature services.

 As part of our ongoing efforts to enhance security, streamline functionality, and align with industry best practices, Vasion deprecated the Virtual Appliance Internal Service Client in Host version 25.2.169 (June 2025).